Younger people in residential aged care

 While the YPIRAC targets have not been met, the Australian Government remains committed to ensuring there are no younger people under the age of 65 living in residential aged care and to supporting younger people to access alternative, age-appropriate accommodation and supports outside of aged care.

-• Aboriginal and Torres Strait Islander (First Nations) people aged 50–64, and/or
+- Aboriginal or Torres Strait Islander (First Nations) people and aged 50 years or over

-• A person who was homeless, or at risk of becoming homeless, and aged 50–64.
+- homeless, or at risk of homelessness, and aged 50 years or over

 Changes to YPIRAC reporting from the June 2024 release onwards